Goodbye English Grammar! 3 steps to learn grammar

+English grammar consists of a set of rules to combine words to form sentences, helping us communicate effectively in the English language.
+One of the common concerns and questions of English students in classes is how to improve English grammar.
 English grammar is an essential, yet challenging part of the English language.
-If you are struggling with English grammar and are sick and tired of all the tenses, rules and exceptions, this article is for you!
+If you are struggling with English grammar and are sick and tired of all the tenses, rules and exceptions, this article of POC English is for you!
 Let me start with a question: Do you want to learn grammar or only improve your English speaking?

 That is a rule I want you to remember.
 In fact, that is not the only rule!
 I can confidently expand this statement and say:

 Grammar cannot and should not be studied alone.
-This a a mistake even students of C1 English courses make.
-You should always learn English grammar together with English vocabulary.
+This is a mistake even best students of our online IELTS course make.
+You should always learn English grammar step by step with English vocabulary.
 But why?

 learn English grammar to make sentences